 Once you get the effect is what you want, then simply multiply the amount you ate by the number of servings in the edible you plan to make.

-If 1 teaspoon was a good dose for you and your recipe makes 24 servings, then you’ll need 1 tsp x 24 servings to get the amount of cannabutter you need to use.
+If 1 teaspoon was a good dose for you and your recipe makes 24 servings, then you'll need 1 teaspoon x 24 servings to get the amount of cannabutter you need to use.

 For brownies if your recipe makes 24 servings you'll want to use 24 teaspoons of cannabutter.